jonnor/datascience-master/tip360/braindump.md

 Orthogonal Matching Pursuit one algorithm for doing recovery.
 Sparse Fast Fourier Transform can transform in sub-linear time.
 Binning Fourier coefficients into a small number of buckets.
 The recovery process reduces to extracting the location of the non-zero (index) elements in the matrix A and use them to order the sparse K signal, embed zeros in the other locations and perform inverse FFT.
 Considerably simpler than the general compressed sensing case.
 Propose an innovative way to embed the indices in the extracted largest frequency bins to relax the need for extra coded values.
 !
 Only tested on a single, unspecified audio file, 15 seconds long.

 [A compressive beamforming method](https://ieeexplore.ieee.org/abstract/document/4518185/).
 Direction of Arrival estimation.

+[Avisoft Bioacoustics: Lossy Audio Data Compression Effects](https://www.avisoft.com/compression.htm).
+Shows some of the effects which can appear in spectrogram from common lossy audio encodings like MP3/AAC.

 ## Hardware